hapax/hapax.github.io/about.md

 [//]: #Some notes are generated in [org mode](https://orgmode.org/), and formatted using the ReadTheOrg theme of [org-html-themes](https://github.com/fniessen/org-html-themes).
 [//]: #see [Research](https://hapax.github.io/research/) for more.
+[//]: I have undergraduate degrees in maths and philosophy.